MaciejFigat/MERN_SocksShop/backend/README.md

 3. fire off the getUserDetails action in UserEditScreen to fill the data in the editing form
 4. Update data functionality:
 constants, reducer - userUpdateReducer, adding reducer to store.js, in userActions
+## Functionality for product delete
+_backend:_
+1. controller for deleteProduct
+2. adding it to productRoutes

 ##

 ## shortcuts for VSC